mekanics/Doctrine2REST/README.markdown

 Lets setup our REST server:

     $server = new \DoctrineExtensions\REST\Server($em, $_REQUEST);

+You can configure required security credentials for the server too:

+    $server->isSecure(true);
+    $server->setUsername('jwage');
+    $server->setPassword('changeme');

+If you have a more complex need for authentication you can override the callback used to check for valid credentials.
+In this example we'll use a Closer to demonstrate:

+    $callback = function ($username, $password) {
+        // check if username and password exists in the database return true;
+    };
+    $server->setCredentialsCallback($callback);

+Now you can start the server:

     $server->run();

 We can now do something like this from the command line to insert a new entity: